Bilaspur, Chhattisgarh: Geography

 Bilaspur is located at 22.09°N 82.15°E. It has an average elevation of 264 metres (866 ft).

 Bilaspur is situated on the banks of the rain-fed Arpa River, which originates from the Maikal Range of Central India.
 It's a dolomite rich region surrounded by dense forests in the north and the coal mines of the Hasdeo Valley in the east.

-Bilaspur District is surrounded by Koria District in the north, Anuppur District of Madhya Pradesh, Mungeli and, Baloda Bazar-Bhata Para District in the south and Korba and Janjgir-Champa District in the east.
+Bilaspur District is surrounded by Gaurella-Pendra-Marwahi District in the north, Anuppur District of Madhya Pradesh, Mungeli and, Baloda Bazar-Bhata Para District in the south and Korba and Janjgir-Champa District in the east.